loremipsumdonec/optimizely-testframework/posts/test_framework_for_net5/test_framework_for_net5.md

 repository_name: "episerver-testframework"
 repository_base: "https://github.com/loremipsumdonec/episerver-testframework/blob/main/posts/test_framework_for_net5"

-title: "Test framework for Optimizely CMS 12"
+title: "Testing with Optimizely CMS 12 preview"
 preamble: "Now when Optimizely has released a public preview of Optimizely CMS 12 that’s built with .NET 5, it's time to start exploring how to perform integration testing."
 ---